Perfect Match (Australian game show)

 Perfect Match Australia is an Australian dating game show based on the format of the American game show The Dating Game.
 Perfect Match was produced by the Reg Grundy Organisation.

-It originally aired on Network Ten for 30 minutes most weekdays from 5:30pm between 1983 and 1989.
-The format was revived in Australia for subsequent programs Blind Date based on its US counterpart on Network Ten in 1991, and again a revised version of Perfect Match this time airing on the Seven Network in 2002.
+It originally aired on Network Ten for 30 minutes most weekdays from 5:30pm between 1984 and 1989.
+The format was revived in Australia for subsequent programs Blind Date based on its US counterpart on Network Ten in 1991, and again a revised version of Perfect Match this time airing on the Seven Network in 2002 premiering on 24 August.

 Overview

 The show featured the same format as international versions The Dating Game and Blind Date, with a contestant determining their "perfect match" by asking three potential suitors of the opposite sex hidden behind a screen a number of scripted compatibility questions.
 Each episode featured two different rounds.
 One featured a male asking questions of three unseen females, the other had one female asking questions of three male contestants.
 Viewers of the show could see all contestants throughout each round.

 Frequently the questions—along with the answers contestants gave—aimed for comedy and were imbued with sly innuendo.
 After three questions the contestant would choose their preferred partner based on the answers they had given, and would then be revealed to the contestant, both the contestant and selected match, would then win the prize of a holiday to be taken together (along with a television crew).
 After this the partner with the highest "compatibility score", based on responses to interview questions prior to the game, specially calculated by a computerized robot called Dexter, would be revealed.
 If the contestant's selection had the highest "compatibility score", both the contestant and selected match won a bonus prize.

 Each episode also included a recap of the holiday taken by an earlier couple.
 The segment included footage of their weekend away, along with edited highlights of video interviews with each individual in isolation after returning home, which would be played to the couple as they were interviewed together in the studio.
 Sometimes previously unrevealed true feelings would be revealed when the video interviews were replayed.

 The Comedy Company character Kylie Mole once appeared on Perfect Match.
 Another Comedy Company character, Marika, Con the Fruiterer's long suffering wife, also made an appearance on Blind Date.
 WWF professional wrestler Paul Roma also made an appearance on Perfect Match.